 About 80 km northeast of Paris is Pierrefonds, an impressive fortified medieval castle dating back to the 12th century.

 Although the TV series is set in England, much of the Merlin series was filmed inside the chateau and outdoors.
-Pierrefonds castle has also been used as the backdrop for many other movies, including The Messenger: The Story of Joan of Arc and the 1998 version of The Man in the Iron Mask.
+Château de Pierrefonds castle has also been used as the backdrop for many other movies, including:

 Devil Wears Prada (2006)

-The Devil wears Prada is a comedy-drama starring Anne Hathaway and Merril Streep.
+The Devil Wears Prada is a comedy-drama starring Anne Hathaway and Merril Streep.

 Anne Hathaway’s character “Andy” is an aspiring journalist who lands a job as a junior personal assistant to the editor-in-chief of Runway magazine.